Clinical Psychology Training Programme

 Trainees are expected to live within the geographical boundaries of West Yorkshire.
 Leeds is the pre-eminent city in West Yorkshire and with its neighbour Bradford is the centre of lively cultural, commercial and sporting activities.
 These centres of habitation are surrounded by easily accessible, beautiful countryside in the Dales, North York Moors and Pennines.

-Acceptance into the University of Leeds scheme requires that a person should have a degree in Psychology recognised by the British Psychological Society (BPS) as meeting Graduate Basis for Chartered Membership (GBC) standards at upper 2:1 (65% or above) or 1st class level, or have a recognised "conversion" degree.
-Those with "conversion qualifications" must have a 2:1 (with a final grade at 65% or above) or 1st class level degree in addition to their conversion qualification.
-Those with a lower 2:1 (ie a final mark below 65%) will need a Master's degree in addition.
-In order to qualify Master's degrees should have clear clinical relevance, or be focused on research methods.
-Applicants are requested to make their final percentage very clear in the additional information section of the application, particularly if this is not apparent on academic transcripts.
+Acceptance into the University of Leeds scheme requires that a person should have a degree in Psychology recognised by the British Psychological Society (BPS) as meeting Graduate Basis for Chartered Membership (GBC) standards at 2:1 or 1st class level, or have a recognised "conversion" degree.
+Those with "conversion qualifications" must have a 2:1 or 1st class level degree.
+Applicants must upload to the Clearing House system the transcript from the degree/award that conferred GBC.
 Please also see notes on contextual admissions below.

 The University and all the NHS Trusts associated with the Programme are dedicated to the implementation of the Equality Act (2010) with regards to age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, gender and sexual orientation, religion or belief.
 Applications from people who have had direct experience of mental health difficulties are also welcome.